The Mole (Australian TV series) season 2: Episode 6

 Extortion: The group chose Hal and Michael as the two among them who are fierce negotiators.
 The two of them were given a briefcase, as was the group of four.
-The assignment, for $10,000, was for them to swap briefcases, but if Hal and Michael could avoid being photographed by the other four before the swap took place, they'd both win a free pass through to the next episode.
+The assignment, for $10,000, was for them to swap briefcases, but if Hal and Michael could avoid being photographed by the other four before the swap took place, they would both win a free pass through to the next episode.
 The exchange was to take place at Ballarat town hall.
 Both groups had mobile phones, and Michael directed the group to come to Ballarat town hall and wait at the cashier's desk, where they could see them enter on surveillance cameras.
 The group of four had, in their efforts to deny Hal and Michael the free pass, brought a similar-looking case with them to substitute for the case they were given.
 They saw the security cameras inside Ballarat town hall and figured out that they were being watched.
 After an employee directed the four to the security area of the town hall, Shane photographed Hal and Michael to deny the free passes.
-But the players needed only to exchange briefcases to win the $10,000, so the group of four hurriedly retrieved their real briefcase from where they'd stashed it, and narrowly managed to swap inside the time limit.
+But the players needed only to exchange briefcases to win the $10,000, so the group of four hurriedly retrieved their real briefcase from where they had stashed it, and narrowly managed to swap inside the time limit.

 Episode 7

 Sniper Test: Immediately following the previous episode's elimination, each remaining player was handed an envelope containing a piece of paper.
 One was marked, and this was Brooke's.
 The players were taken to an abandoned town called Paterson's Ridge, and Brooke was locked in the village jail.
 The assignment for the other four was to rescue her, to make it to the jail, unlock Brooke from her cell, and take her to the railway station where the host was waiting.
 There were two snipers in the little town, armed with laser guns that, if they shot any player, would eliminate them from the game.
 At least one player had to be with Brooke at the railway station within one hour to win $10,000.
-Brooke was given a gun herself and told that if she shot and eliminated whatever compatriots made it with her to the railway station, the group would win nothing but she'd win a free pass through to the next episode.
-The other players were unarmed, but given radios and a map of the village.
+Brooke was given a gun herself and told that if she shot and eliminated whatever compatriots made it with her to the railway station, the group would win nothing, but she would win a free pass through to the next episode.
+The other players were unarmed but given radios and a map of the village.
 Mal and Hal were quickly eliminated, but Emily made it to the jail and freed Brooke.
 Brooke was then able to eliminate one of the snipers, and the three remaining players gathered in a building adjacent to the railway station.
 Emily sacrificed herself to draw fire away from Michael and Brooke, who arrived safely at the railway station.
 Brooke then shot Michael to earn her free pass and deny the group any winnings.